 Mixed-use development is allowed in other zones today, and expanding this allowance into other employment zones would be unlikely to yield developments of greater intensity that reduce the City's overall land need.
-Other limitations, such as density maximums, height limits, and parking requirements are likely the limiting factors for this type of development in these areas.
+However, other limitations, such as density maximums, height limits, and parking requirements are likely the limiting factors for this type of development in these areas.
+As a result, the quantitative impact of this strategy has not been calculated but would be very low in comparison to other strategies evaluated in this report.

-- Policy 5.1.3 encourage development of residential land in a manner that is compatible with existing neighborhoods and that promotes the creation of mixed income neighborhoods. - Policy 5.2.1 provide flexibility through Development Code requirements for innovative housing types to meet the need for the full range of housing types in the City. - Policy 5.2.2 accommodate the housing needs of people in all life stages through housing design, types, and locations that accommodate aging in locations within walking distance of commercial areas and other services. - Policy 5.3.2 reduce barriers to the creation of housing units for low- and moderate-income households and to encourage creating mixed income neighborhoods.
+- Policy 5.1.3 encourage development of residential land in a manner that is compatible with existing neighborhoods and that promotes the creation of mixed income neighborhoods. - Policy 5.2.1 provide flexibility through Development Code requirements for innovative housing types to meet the need for the full range of housing types in the City. - Policy 5.2.2 accommodate the housing needs of people in all life stages through housing design, types, and locations that accommodate aging in locations within walking distance of commercial areas and other services.

+• Policy 5.3.2 - reduce barriers to the creation of housing units for low- and moderate-income households and to encourage creating mixed income neighborhoods.